tidyverse/dplyr/tests/testthat/_snaps/join-rows.md

       Error:
       ! `unmatched` must be one of "drop" or "error", not "dr". i Did you mean "drop"?

+# join_rows() validates `relationship`

+    Code
+      join_rows(df, df, relationship = 1)
+    Condition
+      Error:
+      ! `relationship` must be a string or character vector.

+---

+    Code
+      join_rows(df, df, relationship = "none")
+    Condition
+      Error:
+      ! `relationship` must be one of "one-to-one", "one-to-many", "many-to-one", or "many-to-many", not "none".

+---

+    Code
+      join_rows(df, df, relationship = "warn-many-to-many")
+    Condition
+      Error:
+      ! `relationship` must be one of "one-to-one", "one-to-many", "many-to-one", or "many-to-many", not "warn-many-to-many". i Did you mean "many-to-many"?

 # `multiple = NULL` is deprecated and results in `'all'` (#6731)